mwdchang/Demos/quadTree/README.md

 Quadtree
 --------
-This is a Quad Javascript library for recursively partitioning 2-dimensional spaces into hierarchical grids.
+This is a quadtree Javascript library for recursively partitioning 2-dimensional spaces into hierarchical grids.
 This implementation uses a `capacity` parameter to constrain the number of data-points a space can have before subdivision occurs.

 **QuadTree.js** : Library.